whg-training/whg-training-resources/docs/population_genetics/simulation/mutations.md

 haplotypes[,] = rbinom( n = H*L, size = 1, prob = 0.01 )
 ```

-Now let's pick a population size and initialise the simulation - I will pick 100 samples over 1000 generations.
+Now let's pick a population size and initialise the simulation - for a first go I will pick 250 samples over 1000
+generations.

 ```r
 N = 250 # number of individuals